 - Time-bound – set a date for when your goal needs to be achieved

 Define your customer’s profile and identify his needs, preferences, and expectations.
-A great way to do this is to ask your service team, which deals with your clients every day.
+A great way to do this is to ask your service team, which deals with your clients daily.
 Once you have collected enough data, sketch buyer personas and increase effectiveness by representing real people.
-Human nature is about emotion and you have to always keep that in mind in order to create a great customer experience.
+Human nature is about emotion, and you have to always keep that in mind to create a great customer experience.

 Furthermore, you can generate actionable insights from your clients’ answers if you use at the right moment our on click, on load, on scroll, and on exit survey tools.
-Ask relevant questions based on customer feedback and follow the string to your goal, customize your customer satisfaction survey by taking into account your customers profile because even if it’s online it’s persuasive and profitable.
+Ask relevant questions based on customer feedback and follow the string to your goal.
+Customize your customer satisfaction survey by considering your customers’ profile because even if it’s online, it’s persuasive and profitable.

-Create a Single Customer Profile (SCP) to have all customer data in the same place and drag accurate conclusions.
+Create a Single Customer Profile (SCP) to have all customer data in the same place and drag accurate conclusions about your target audience.

 The best way to improve customer experience strategy is to assemble a team of employees dedicated to the idea that client satisfaction is the core of the business.
-So hire team-players, social people who love human interaction, have the ability to manage high pressure situations and find the best solutions.
+So hire team players, social people who love human interaction, can manage high-pressure situations, and find the best solutions.
 Monitor employee engagement continuously in the program and use employee feedback to improve it.
-And we don’t only refer to the people in customer facing roles, but to all the departments’ employees.
-By comprising customer feedback and customers perspective views across the company, it would be easier to align the organization around the intended goal: improving the customer experience.
+And we don’t only refer to the people in customer-facing roles, but all the departments’ employees.
+By comprising customer feedback and customers’ perspective views across the company, it would be easier to align the organization around the intended goal: improving the customer experience.

-You need to get rid of the bad design pages.
-Make sure that your site has the latest optimization tools, the proper loading speed and… give emotion a chance – don’t be afraid to use emoticons or emoji ☺.
-But don’t overuse them, you need to be perceived as a serious company that can be trusted and which can find words to express itself, doesn’t always rely on smiley faces.
+It would help if you got rid of the bad design pages.
+Ensure that your site has the latest optimization tools, the proper loading speed, and give emotion a chance – don’t be afraid to use emoticons or emojis ☺.
+But don’t overuse them; you need to be perceived as a serious company that can be trusted and can find words to express itself and doesn’t always rely on smiley faces.

-Nowadays, in numerous cases, the very first contact a person has with a company is a digital interaction, on the company’s website.
-You really need a good website in order to turn your potential customers into real ones.
+Nowadays, in numerous cases, the very first contact a person has with a company is a digital interaction on the company’s website.
+You really need a good website to turn your potential customers into real ones.

 Digital customers are forcing traditional companies to change their business models and adapt to the new reality.
-Failing to do so can lead to serious problems or even bankruptcy like the case of the Thomas Cook travel agency.
+Failing to do so can lead to serious problems or even bankruptcy, like in the case of the Thomas Cook travel agency.
 A digital customer experience strategy is vital.

 Uber, for instance, the famous ride-sharing company, is a good example of a business completely built on digital customer experience.
 Its app has a very intuitive interface that successfully connects drivers and customers and guarantees payment security.

-In order to find out the most important growth opportunities for your business, you can use a CRO audit.
+To find out the most important growth opportunities for your business, you can use a CRO audit.
 A complete audit provides you with a Google Analytics health check, an UI/UX audit, quantitative and qualitative research.
-You need to understand what your users intend to find out when they access your website and if the design makes it easy for them to reach their goals.
+You need to understand what your users intend to find out when they access your website and if the design makes it easy to reach their goals.

 Use the advantages that UX (User Experience Design) and UI (User Interface Design) offer you.
-While UX deals with the entire research process, testing, development, content and prototyping to test for quality results, UI is about transfer the brand’s strengths and visual assets to a product’s interface to best enhance the user’s experience.
-Must say that both elements are vital to a product and work closely together for the best results.
+While UX deals with the entire research process, testing, development, content, and prototyping to test for quality results, UI is about transferring the brand’s strengths and visual assets to a product’s interface to best enhance the user’s experience.
+I must say that both elements are vital to a product and work closely together for the best results.

 Machine intelligence is your ally in your attempt to give your customers a great experience.
-Use AI to generate auto-responses to routine customer queries, to remind your client that he was looking for something, to suggest related products, or to show what other clients bought together with the selected product.
-This will save your employees time, allowing them to do some other more complex jobs.
+Use AI to generate auto-responses to routine customer queries, remind your client that he was looking for something, suggest related products, or show what other clients bought together with the selected product.
+This will save your employees time, allowing them to do other more complex jobs.

 Customer Experience ROI = 100 x (Benefits – Investments) / Investments

-It is really difficult to measure the benefits of CX and you might be tempted to skip ROI calculation.
-Don’t give up and organize your analysis around these 2 steps that will be described below.
+It is really difficult to measure the benefits of CX, and you might be tempted to skip the ROI calculation.
+Don’t give up and organize your analysis around these two steps described below.